RocketRace/rocketrace.github.io/_posts/2025-03-01-nixos-on-a-macbook-pro.md

 NixOS** on the system.
 Bonus points if I can ssh into it with Tailscale.
 Double bonus points if I can do it with flakes.

+WARNING: A lot of the stuff I do doesn't work.
 This post is meant as a walkthrough of my process.
 If it helps someone else bumble their way through to NixOS as well, that's great.
-I'll do my best to provide all the steps and all the links that I found useful.
+But be aware that you probably shouldn't follow this post step by step.
+I will do my best to mark what things did and did not end up working.

 ### First steps: Searching around and giving it a try